-Yet there are many examples that show young men still in their Biblical youth or youthfulness who were husbands, fathers, missionary pastors, church planters, warriors, and kings.
+Yet there are many examples that show young men or women still in their Biblical youth or youthfulness who were husbands, wives, fathers, mothers, missionaries, church planters, warriors, and kings.
 Youth is not childhood, it's the younger stage of adulthood.

-So how to we recognize this on a day-to-day basis?
+So how do we recognize this on a day-to-day basis?

 There are many small ways we can recognize this change.
-To begin with, don't group your young adult son with "the kids" or "the boys" or "the little ones" any more.
+To begin with, don't group your young adult with "the kids" or "the boys" or "the little ones" any more.
 There is a definite break in our home between younger and older siblings.
-We let our older sons stay up later, we give them more independence or at least more input into their daily plans, and they go more places without their parents.
+We let our older children stay up later, we give them more independence or at least more input into their daily plans, and they go more places without their parents.
 If your Thanksgiving dinner has a "grown up" table and a separate table for "the kids," this year is a good time to move your youngest adult up in the seating!

 At the same time, we start to change our parenting style from direction to advice.
 Your seven-year-old really needs a "benevolent dictator" to keep him on course and out of trouble.
-Your adult son needs a "trusted advisor" to help him think through decisions as he makes his plans-but he'll need to take responsibility for his final decisions and be willing to accept the consequences.
+Your adult son or daughter needs a "trusted advisor" to help them think through decisions as they makes their plans-but they'll need to take responsibility for the final decisions and be willing to accept the consequences.
 The teen-aged years are our time of transition and training.

-Transition means gradual change, and sometimes you'll have to repeat some things.
+Transition means gradual change, and sometimes

+you'll have to repeat some things.
 We found we have to be both patient and persistent with our young adults.
-Even grown ups sometimes act childish-self-centered, demanding, thoughtless.
+Even grown-ups sometimes act childish-self-centered, demanding, thoughtless.
 We shouldn't expect our young adults to be better behaved than we their parents!
 But we found that as we made this transition in our parenting, we stopped thinking, "Don't do that - you're embarrassing me!" and more often thought, "Don't do that - you'll embarrass yourself!"